4 Key Reasons Planning a Novel Speeds Up Your Writing Process

 - What events/objects/interactions do I really want my readers to focus on?

 When writing Headspace, I had no idea what the theme would be until I was halfway through planning.
-In the book, this is when another character accuses the MC, Astra, of having no big vision.
+In the book, this is when another character accuses the main character, Astra, of having no big vision.

 In this conversation, I realized that Astra must admit to the other person, as well as to herself, that she only wants one simple thing—to go home.
 Or, more accurately, to get her old life back, even if it’s becoming increasingly impossible by the day.
 Thus, the theme of the book—and the series—was born out of her desire.
 The theme of home.